Customer Segmentation: How to Effectively Segment Users & Clients

 2. Age

 Age is another common factor that businesses use to segment customers.
-After all, age tells you a lot about the person who is interacting with your business.
+After all, age tells you a lot about the person interacting with your business.
 For example, a 30-year-old single person living in Boston won't have the same budgets and interests as a 70-year-old retiree in Oklahoma.

 3. Occupation